Ncookiez/snowball-stats/README.md

 - Locked / staked SNOB supply.
 - Circulating SNOB supply.
 - Number of unique wallets staking SNOB.
 - Average SNOB amount staked.
-(Not added yet)
 - Average SNOB locked time.
-(Not added yet)
 - Average xSNOB amount held by stakers.
+- Number of wallets with at least 100k xSNOB.
 (Not added yet)
-- Average scaled SNOB locked time (relative to amount staked).
+- Number of users forgetting to withdraw their unlocked SNOB.
+(Not added yet)
+- Amount of unlocked SNOB waiting to be withdrawn.
+(Not added yet)
+- Top 5 richest xSNOB holder balances.
 (Not added yet)

 ### Compounder Stats:
 - Number of unique wallets that interacted with our compounding strategies.
 (Not added yet)